 The tournament and its scholarship fund is named after John F. Fraser, a longtime Skyline member and Pittsfield City Council member.
-The scholarship program has raised nearly $150,000 since its inception.

 The Williams College women's golf team made it two wins in a row to start the season last weekend and it's not just the team's veterans who are helping the Ephs pick up where they left off last season when they finished fifth in the NCAA Division III national tournament.

 Junior Shelby Shote (76-77) tied for third place and All-American Georgiana Salant (75-79) finished fifth, but freshman Sarah Hasselman (77-79) and sophomore Kelly Kung (76-81) also had strong weekends as Williams captured the Mount Holyoke Invitational at The Orchards by 12 shots over Ithaca College.